Note: This article contains affiliate links for DoorDash. We may receive a commission for referring you to them.

 You can log off without penalty.
 So it’s in your best interest to schedule longer shifts that give you the option of a long day.

-Schedule breaks in between blocks of hours — If you want to dash for a full day, schedule blocks of hours with ~30 minute breaks in between.
+Schedule breaks between blocks of hours — If you want to dash for a full day, schedule blocks of hours with ~30 minute breaks in between.

 Scheduling gaps in between hour blocks give you more time for breaks and prevents losing a large block of hours